 This new Genie+ system replaces the old Fastpass terminology with Lightning Lane and includes a paid service that allows you to skip the line on certain rides.
 Each day, you can book reservation times for your favorite attractions and jump right on!
-Most attractions are available to select for a flat fee of $15 per person per day, but some of the top-tier attractions in each park are an additional “per diem” fee for each rider.
+Most attractions are available to select for a fee starting at $15 per person per day with price varying on demand and day, but some of the top-tier attractions in each park are an additional “per diem” fee for each rider (Individual Lightning Lanes).
 Currently, the extra cost attraction is Seven Dwarf’s Mine Train, but that will change to Tron as soon as it opens.

 What should I pick for Lightning Lane?

 The easiest way to make picks for your lightning lane are to choose from the list of favorites above!
 Any of these selections are a great choice since other guests are also likely to have most of them on their must-do list which leads to longer lines.

 Since Lightning Lanes can be scheduled one at a time, or after 2 hours since making a selection, you will have to go with the flow to see what is available throughout the day.

 Paying attention to when you can make a new selection will allow you to create the most total picks throughout the day so you can skip the line the most!